An instability due to the nonlinear coupling of p-modes to g-modes: Implications for coalescing neutron star binaries: Introduction

 The primary application of $p$-$g$ mode coupling that we consider in this paper is in the context of tides in coalescing neutron star-neutron star (NS-NS) and neutron star-black hole (NS-BH) binaries.
-These binaries are the most promising sources for ground-based gravitational wave observatories such as LIGO and VIRGO \citep{Cutler:02}.
+These binaries are the most promising sources for ground-based gravitational wave observatories such as LIGO and Virgo \citep{Cutler:02}.
 Within the next few years, advanced versions of these detectors should be taking data with sufficient sensitivity that they will detect the first gravitational wave signature of a compact-binary coalescence \citep{LIGO:10}.
 Extracting the signal from detector noise requires accurate theoretical templates and thus a precise understanding of the gravitational waveform.
-If a phase error of even $\approx 1\trm{ radian}$ accumulates over the final $\approx 10^4$ orbits, it can significantly decrease the source detectability \citep{Cutler:93}.
+If a phase error of $\ga 1\trm{ radian}$ accumulates over the final $\approx 10^4$ orbits, it can lead to substantial errors in the measurement of the binary parameters or even significantly decrease the source detectability \citep{Cutler:93}.

 Tidal interactions extract energy (and angular momentum) from the orbit and, depending on the nature and rate of the internal dissipation, deposit it within the star as some combination of mode and thermal energy (and mode and spin angular momentum).
 As a result, tidal interactions in NS binaries modify the rate of inspiral and lead to phase shifts in the gravitational waveform that may affect source detectability if sufficiently large and unaccounted for \citep{Bildsten:92, Kochanek:92}.
-Conversely, tide-induced phase shifts may encode highly sought information about the NS equation of state \citep{Flanagan:08, Hinderer:10}.
+Conversely, tide-induced phase shifts may encode highly sought information about the NS equation of state \citep{Flanagan:08, Hinderer:10, Damour:12}.

 As the NS inspirals, tides induce a large scale distortion of the star (referred to as the equilibrium tide) and also excite resonant oscillation modes (the dynamical tide).
 Although the equilibrium tide stores considerable energy, if its dissipation is determined entirely by linear processes, it does not significantly affect the orbit (\citealt{Bildsten:92, Lai:94}).
 The dynamical tide was first studied in non-rotating NSs, where the resonant modes are $g$-modes with frequency $\la 100 \trm{ Hz}$ \citep{Reisenegger:94b, Lai:94}.
 These studies found that while the effect on the gravitational waveform is small, linear dissipation of the excited $g$-modes can heat the NS core to a temperature of $\sim 10^8\trm{ K}$.
 Furthermore, rapid rotation can strongly enhance the tidal effects and lead to the excitation of $r$-modes and inertial waves, resulting in phase shifts of $\sim 0.1$ to $\gg 1$ radians \citep{Ho:99, Lai:06, Flanagan:07}.
 However, the required spin frequencies are higher than is thought to be likely for NS-NS binaries.